 The last point I want to mention is transparency.
 The American people have made it clear that they are not going to accept secretly written agreements that do not see the light of day until the very last minute.
 That was too often the way things worked in the past.
 It is not good enough anymore.
 Nor is it enough to respond to important questions with the same inadequate refrain that somehow, some way people are going to benefit from trade deals.
 The American people have a right to know what is at stake in negotiations before they wrap up.
-Our trade policies are stronger when the American people are part of the debate and when their elected officials in Congress conduct effective and vigorous oversight.
+Our trade policies are stronger when the cials in Congress conduct effective and vigorous oversight.